darrenjw/blog/sbml-scala/DraftPost.md

 # Working with SBML using Scala

-*This is a draft of a post that will go on my blog.
-I'll put a link to it from here after posting.
+*This is a draft of a post that is now on my blog <a href="https://darrenjw.wordpress.com/2016/12/17/working-with-sbml-using-scala/">here</a>.
 This draft is not the definitive version.*

 ## Introduction